zaiisao/Documentation/en/Agora Platform/billing_faq.md

     <td><li>If voice minutes + video minutes (≤ 720p) &gt; 10,000 minutes, deduct the remaining minutes from ≤ 720p video.</li><li>If voice minutes + video minutes (≤ 720p) &lt; 10,000 minutes, deduct the remaining minutes from &gt; 720p video.</li></td>
   </tr>
 </table>

+> The free of charge policy for the first 10,000 minutes applies to the Native SDK, Web SDK, Recording SDK and Cloud Recording services.

 ## Frequently Asked Questions